liufei2008/LGUI_Document_Source/docs/ReleaseNotes/v3/index.md

 ## 3.3

+### 3.3.3
+#### NewFeature:
+New UI element type **UIProceduralRect**, allow us to create procedural rect shape without any texture.
+Check video: [Bilibili](https://www.bilibili.com/video/BV168411D784/) [Youtube](https://youtu.be/d_qbTcnOxxA)
+#### Change:
+Blueprint's variable will only serialize in prefab if *InstanceEditable* is checked.
+Change most UObject variable pointer to TObjectPtr.
+#### Fix:
+Crash: PrefabEditor crash because invalid UObject in "AddOneShotTickFunction".
+Crash: Load prefab in OpenWorld.
+Crash: Override parameter in sub-prefab but the parameter not exist anymore (change name or removed).
+Bug: LGUIPrefabSequence is playing at twice the speed.
+Bug: Wrong lookat and orbit point in PrefabEditor.
+Bug: Apply or revert override parameter on prefab, but not executing PostConstructionScript.
+Bug: LTweenVector4Getter/Setter use Vector3 as parameter.
+Bug: UIScrollViewWithScrollbar, when *ScrollbarVisibility* is *Permanent*, Scrollbar not auto adjust size when content size change.

 ### 3.3.2
 #### NewFeature:
 New rich-text style mode **LGUIRichTextCustomStyleData**, allow us to create custom style within sigle tag.